ShahmirAltamash/Spatio-Temporal-Remote_Sensing_Image_Synthesis/README.md

 - `LOAD_MODEL`: Flag to load a pre-trained model.
 - `SAVE_MODEL`: Flag to save the model during training.

-## Models
-### Discriminator
-The Discriminator model is defined in `models.py` and consists of convolutional layers to classify real and generated images.

-### Generator
-The Generator model is also defined in `models.py` and is responsible for generating images from input noise.

-### UNet
-The UNet model is used for segmentation tasks and is defined in `models.py`.

-### Attention UNet
-An enhanced version of the UNet with attention mechanisms to focus on important regions of the image.

 ## Metrics
 Metrics for model evaluation are implemented in `metrics.py`.
 These include: